sergheevdev/http-server-in-c/README.md

 ## Announcement

-This server has memory leaks and is pending to be refactored completely whenever I have time, I already designed a new architecture and just need time to implemented, anyway you can check the draft architecture at the **develop** branch of this current project if you are intrested in progress.
+This server has memory leaks and is pending to be refactored completely whenever I have time, I already designed a new architecture and just need time to implement it, anyway you can check the draft architecture at the **develop** branch of this current project if you are intrested in progress.

 ## Introduction